portfolio-performance/portfolio-help/docs/en/how-to/requesting-new-importer.md

 ---
-title: Requesting a new PDF Importer
+title: Troubleshooting / Request for a new PDF importer
 ---

-If PP doesn't have a PDF importer for your bank or broker, or for the specific type of transaction you need, you can request the development of this importer.
-Since PP developers don't have access to every bank or broker, you — as a user — must provide some sample PDF documents with **real** but **anonymised** examples of transactions with that specific bank or broker.
+If Portfolio Performance doesn't have a PDF importer for your bank or broker, or for the specific type of transaction you need, you can request the development of this importer.
+Since Portfolio Performance developers don't have access to every bank or broker, you — as a user — must provide some sample PDF documents with **real** but **anonymised** examples of transactions with that specific bank or broker.
 The following text outlines all the necessary steps.
 You can also watch the [accompanying video](./requesting-new-importer.md#video-request-importer) at the bottom.

 1. **Collect a PDF document** of each transaction that you would like to import into your PP portfolio.
 Probably, you should provide an example of a buy, sell, and dividend transaction.
 Don't use PDFs that are converted to PDF from a browser or self-scanned paper notes but only the original documents from the bank or broker.